filebrowser/filebrowser/caddy/filemanager/README_NEW.md

 filemanager provides WebDAV features and a file managing interface within the specified directory and it can be used to upload, delete, preview, rename and edit your files within that directory.
 It is an implementation of [hacdias/filemanager](https://github.com/hacdias/filemanager) library.

 Note that if you are handling large files you might run into troubles due to the defaults of [`timeouts`](https://caddyserver.com/docs/timeouts) plugin.
 Check its [documentation](https://caddyserver.com/docs/timeouts) to learn more about that plugin.
 For information about the working of filemanager itself, go to the [main repository](https://github.com/hacdias/filemanager).

 ## Get Started

 To start using this plugin you just need to go to the [download Caddy page](https://caddyserver.com/download) and choose `filemanager` in the directives section.
 For further information on how Caddy works refer to [its documentation](https://caddyserver.com/docs).

+The default credentials are `admin` for the user and the password.
+It is highy recommended to change this after logging in for the first time and to use HTTPS.
+In the web interface, you can create more users and define their own permissions.

 ## Syntax